json-everything/json-everything-docs/_docs/schema/schemagen/conditional-generation.md

 Notable differences:

 - `Age` is no longer listed in the top-level `properties`, but it's still listed in `required`.
+Instead it is listed in each of the `then` subschemas.
 - `DriversLicenseNumber` also is not listed in the top-level `properties`.
+It, too, is listed in each of the `then` subschemas.
-- `unevalutedProperties : false` has been added at the top level.
+- `unevaluatedProperties : false` has been added at the top level.

 The effect of these changes means that `DriversLicenseNumber` is only a valid property if `AgeCategory` is `adult` or `senior`.
 If `AgeCategory` is `child`, then the mere presence of `DriversLicenseNumber` is invalid.